Rhyming History

 John’s response was, “No. That is not what happened.
 Your driver totaled your car.”

 On Saturday, I received word that the torque converter, transmission, rear differential, and battery needed to be replaced.
 I knew the differential was occasionally making an odd sound and maybe a sort of thumping vibration during some turns.
 I had been wondering about the battery too.
-The car computer would notify me via the phone app that it was shutting off communication to save battery after just a day or two of not driving the car.
+The car computer would notify me via the phone app that it was shutting off communications to save battery after just a day or two of not driving the car.
 The total would be about $23,000.
 The Blue Book price of the car is about $15,000.

 I found a newer car I liked at Jess Ford in Pullman, Washington for considerably less than I could in the Seattle area.
 They had two other cars that, while not my top choices, would be good enough to do everything I needed to do for Boomershoot 2026.

 On Tuesday of this week, I took a flight to Pullman to look at the car and probably buy it.
 The salesman met me at the airport, showed me the car, and after looking at the numbers I agreed to buy it.
 He programmed the door unlock feature with the same code I used for my last two cars, and he set up the app on my phone to communicate with the car.
-He then directed me to the accountant‑type guy to sign all the paperwork and write the check for the total price of the car.
+He then directed me to the finance manager to sign all the paperwork and write the check for the total price of the car.
 As I was doing that, someone else would take the car to the gas station and fill the tank.

-I filled out all the paperwork and had filled out most of the check when the salesman came to the office and asked the accountant‑type guy if he would come out to talk.
+I filled out all the paperwork and had filled out most of the check when the salesman came to the office and asked the finance manager if he would come out to talk.
 From the tone of his voice, I knew something was wrong.
 I stopped writing.
 What could it be?
 Did they suspect I was a con artist or something?
 Did they think my check would bounce?

 A minute or so later they came back into the office.
 They told me the kid who was to fill up the tank had wrecked the car.
 They didn’t know how bad, but if I didn’t want the car anymore that would be understandable.
 “We’ll make everything right on this.”
 Further discussion ensued and I told them that if it was just a dented fender or something they could pay for the repair and I would be fine with that.
 They appreciated that and said someone was going out to find out how bad the damage was.